s1gmas1x/kitchen-ratio/docs/recipes/colorado-pizza-dough.md

 - **Light malt powder** - 5g (~1%)

 ::: info
 This batch makes **two to three 11-inch (“Medium”) pizzas** depending on how thick you make the crust.
+I usually stretch mine to about 1/4 - 1/2 inch thick before adding toppings.

 The low yeast percentage (0.3%) slows fermentation during the long cold rise -
 **24 hours bulk fermentation**, followed by **24–48 hours cold proofing**.